gertie-sheshe/frontend-principles/README.md

 - Audio or video doesn’t start automatically, unless the user expects it.
 - Users can control the speed of presentation (Start, Pause, etc.).

+#### 2. Labeling
+a.
+General Labela
+- Label terms are familiar to the intended user and are not system-oriented terms.
+- Labeling describes value when possible (e.g. “Free Trial” vs. “Register”).
+- Language is consistent across label types (e.g. verb/noun, tense, tone, word count).
+- Full words are used instead of cryptic abbreviations.
+- Labels are visually distinct from content and/or data.

+b.
+Page Title
+- Each page title exactly matches the wording of the related navigation menu link.
+- Each page title exactly matches the wording of the related breadcrumb link.
+- Each page title gives the user a clear idea of the page’s content and purpose.

+c.
+Breadcrumbs
+- Breadcrumb paths match established navigation paths.
+- Every breadcrumb has a counterpart in a navigation menu.
+- The full navigation path is shown in the breadcrumb (e.g. “Home > Services > Annual Reports > File an Annual Report” instead of “Home > File an Annual Report”).

+d.
+Form and Table Labels
+- Table and Form labels have less color and contrast than the content they describe
+- Each form and table label is in close proximity to the item it describes.

+e.
+Tooltip Labels(icons)
+- Tooltip icons are universally recognizable (e.g. “?”).
+- Tooltip icons are visually distinct from content and/or data.
+- Tooltip icons have less color and contrast than the content they describe.